NextDotID/aragog/aragog_cli/README.md

 Will render information about the database, schema synced version and render a table describing every collection.

+### Discover database

+Command: `aragog discover`

+Will generate and apply a migration file for every collection, graph and index in the database not referenced in the schema.

+This command is useful to force synchronization between your database state and the schema or to initialize your schema and migrations from an existing database.

 ## Migration files

 Every migration file looks like this: